henry2004y/VisAnaJulia/docs/src/index.md

 It can be combined with the VTK format converter [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.
 By default the file size will be reduced with compression level 6, but the actual compression ratio depends on the original data.

-This package consists of five parts:
+This package provides the following functionalities:
   * simulation data reader
   * simulation data visualization
   * data format conversion
   * programming language interoperability
   * data analysis in space physics
+  * test particle tracing (WIP)

 The data analysis part includes spectral analysis, minimum variance analysis and many functions for aiding the interpretation of data.